 You should be thinking 'mobile first'

 Even if you already have a legacy desktop site and a running mobile site, the next revision of your site that you post should be thinking mobile first.
-Let's look at 3 reasons why you should be thinking mobile first for 2014.
+Let's look at 3 reasons why you should be thinking mobile first.

 1. Mobile means responsive; responsive goes where the customer goes

-We've been talking about responsive design lately.
-But responsive design has emerged in conjunction with a paradigm shift in the world of web design.
+We've spoken about responsive design.
+But responsive design has emerged in conjunction with a paradigm shift in the world of design.
 And it's taking the lead.

 There's a change going on that affects the way you should think about "responsive design."
 When mobile browsing first got started, it was a residual, a secondary, and existed entirely in the shadow of desktop browsing.